plentymarkets/plugin-payment-verifone-zvt/meta/documents/user_guide_en.md

 ## Connecting the payment terminal with a POS

-The connection between the payment terminal and the POS is established in the plentymarkets app.
+The connection between the payment terminal and the POS is established in the POS app.
 You also need the terminal IP and the port of the payment terminal to establish the connection.

 ##### Connecting the payment terminal with a POS:

-1. Go to **plentymarkets App » Settings » POS**.
+1. Go to **POS App » Settings » POS**.
 2. Carry out the settings.
 Pay attention to the information given in table 1. <br />
   <b><i>Note:</i></b> To connect the same terminal to more than one POS,  you need to select the same settings for all these POS.
 3. **Save** the settings.